Highlyhotgames/fast_txtgen_7B/README.md

 When "checking CUDA Installation" it will display a message "release 11.7" in cyan color.

-After installation you may run server with ./run.
+After installation you may run server:

+	./run.

 Default URL:

 —> http://127.0.0.1:7860